replit/river/PROTOCOL.md

 - The `StreamOpenBit` (`0b00010`) MUST be set for the first message of a new stream.
 - The `StreamAbortBit` (`0b00100`) MUST be set when a stream is to be abruptly closed due to cancellations or an internal error condition.
 - The `StreamClosedBit` (`0b01000`) MUST be set for the last message of a stream.
-- The `StreamCloseRequestBit` (`0b10000`) MUST be set for a message that is requesting the other side to close the stream.

 All messages MUST have no control flags set (i.e., the `controlFlags` field is `0b00000`) unless: